Photogalvanic currents from first-principles real-time density-matrix dynamics

-\la{sec:cpge} Under circularly-polarized light excitation, time-reversal symmetry broken by the light illumination produces an injection current, which can be attributed to an asymmetry (under $\bk\ri-\bk$) of the band-diagonal part of one-particle density matrix.
-We obtain it directly from the real-time dynamics, i.e. the band diagonal part ($\rho_{ii}$) of $\Jvec(t)=-e\mathrm{Tr}(\rho(t)\vvec)$ then perform Fourier transform (Fig.~\ref{fig:2}c).\\

-For comparison with real-time dynamics, we have derived (in SI III.A) the first-known expression for the steady injection current density due to photo-excitation:
+Under circularly-polarized light excitation, the injection current $\Jvec^{inj}$ is identified with the band-diagonal $\bJ^{d}$ calculated from FPDMD, and compared with the perturbative expression for the steady injection current density developed in this work due to photo-excitation:

-where $A_0$ is the amplitude of light vector potential given by $\mathbf{A}(t)=\frac{1}{2}A_0[\exp(-i\omega t)\evec+\exp(i\omega t)\evec^*]$, $\evec=\evec_b+i\evec_c$ is complex polarization vector, and $\tau_{\kvec s}$ is a state-dependent relaxation time.
-Assuming that the carrier relaxation is dominated by electron-phonon scattering at room temperature (typical for most semiconductors \cite{Giustino2017,Xu2021-xv}), we relate the inverse relaxation time to the imaginary part of the Fan-Migdal electron-phonon self energy \cite{giustino2017electron},
+which we derive in SI III.A.
+Here, $A_0$ is the amplitude of the vector potential: $\mathbf{A}(t)=\frac{1}{2}A_0[\exp(-i\omega t)\evec+\exp(i\omega t)\evec^*]$, $\evec=\evec_b+i\evec_c$ is the complex polarization vector, $f^\kvec_{ss'}=f_{\kvec s}-f_{\kvec s'}$ is occupation difference between two bands, and $\tau_{\kvec s}$ is a state-dependent relaxation time.
+Assuming that the carrier relaxation is dominated by electron-phonon scattering at room temperature, which is typical for most semiconductors \cite{Giustino2017,Xu2021-xv}, we relate the inverse relaxation time to the electron-phonon carrier lifetime \cite{giustino2017electron,Xu2024-jj},

-Here, $f_{\kvec's'}$ is the steady electron distribution in the photoexcited, out-of-equilibrium material.
-From our real-time density-matrix dynamics, we are able to obtain the steady electron distribution under photo-excitation as inputs to \qq{eqn:Jinj}{statedepGamma}, which represents a self-consistent solution.
-Because electron-phonon collisions are essential in the establishment of this steady out-of-equilibrium state, $f_{\kvec s}$ implicitly depends on $\tau_{\kvec s}$.
-To exemplify a self-inconsistent calculation, it is a common practice to replace the state-dependent $\tau_{\kvec s}$ by a state-independent relaxation time $\tau_0$, and the ground state electron Fermi-Dirac distribution $f_{\kvec s}$, which has no relation to $\tau_0$.
-This is how the steady injection current has been estimated heuristically in previous works~\cite{gao2021intrinsic,de2017quantized,dai2023recent}.
+Here, $f_{\kvec's'}$ is the steady electron distribution (photoexcited under light illumination, i.e. Fig.~\ref{fig:1}(b)), obtained from our FPDMD and input to \qq{eqn:Jinj}{statedepGamma}, which represents a self-consistent solution.
+In previous, heuristic estimations of injection current\cite{gao2021intrinsic,de2017quantized,dai2023recent}, it is a common practice to replace the state-dependent $\tau_{\kvec s}$ by a state-independent relaxation time $\tau_0$, and $f_{\kvec s}$ by the equilibrium electron Fermi-Dirac distribution in the dark.
+The injection current conductivity can be calculated via $J^{inj}_a=2\sigma_{inj}^{ab}[\mathbf{E}(\omega)\times\mathbf{E}^*(-\omega)]_b$.

-Returning to BaTiO$_3$, our injection current allows us to extract the injection current conductivity via $J^{inj}_a=2\sigma_{inj}^{ab}[\mathbf{E}(\omega)\times\mathbf{E}^*(-\omega)]_b$.
 We focus on the $\sigma_{inj}^{xy}$ component, the largest one for BaTiO$_3$.
-Fig.~\ref{fig:2}(c) shows this conductivity in reasonably good agreement between the real-time dynamics and the perturbative formula in \qq{eqn:Jinj}{statedepGamma}.
+Fig.~\ref{fig:2}(c) shows this conductivity in reasonably good agreement between the FPDMD and the perturbative formula in \qq{eqn:Jinj}{statedepGamma}.

 In the limit of a single conduction and a single valence band, the injection current conductivity in \qq{eqn:Jinj}{statedepGamma} can be reformulated in terms of the Berry curvature $\Omega^{b\kvec}$: